Art a la Gallery, 310 Mill Street, Occoquan Historic Division, VA 22125; (703) 496-9540

 ART a la Carte

-Since opening on August 1, 2010, around 25 artists have shown their hand-made, works of art seven days a week.
+Since opening on August 1, 2010, around 25 artists have shown their hand-made, works of art seven days a week from 11:00-5:00 PM.
 We have always supported artists with a unique take on their medium.
 All gallery artists are juried by their peers.
 Our artwork ranges from traditional wall art (i.e., drawing, painting, printmaking, photography) to functional art (e.g., pottery, glass, wood), wearable art (jewelry, textiles) and mixed media sculptures.
 Come visit us soon.

 Donna D. Turgeon